MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 ```

 ### -Migration
-The Migration switch specifies whether to include only migration mailboxes in the results.
+The Migration switch specifies whether to include migration mailboxes in the results.
 You don't need to specify a value with this switch.

-This switch is required to return migration mailboxes.

 ```yaml
 Type: SwitchParameter